Wyntuition/jekyll-now/todo/03-work-project.md

 nginx task
     - decipher what the logs are doing, are they outputting to docker console (should be visible doing `docker logs <container id>` on prod, are they wired to splunk?
+    - eulick - splunk demo, get access
-    - container threading limit nginx?
+    - container threading limit nginx? perf pr

-interview - vik?
-perf pr
-test case tracking ss, draft bit to sm group high sierra? eulick - splunk access to systems (list):
+test case tracking ss, draft bit to sm group high sierra? access to systems (list):
     splunk -
         - service containers, old containers